Facilitator: Aidan McIntyre & Tim Byford

 - We will be exploring playing techniques on gong and singing bowl.

-- You will lean the essential ‘ingredients’ of one to one therapy session and public Gong Bath
+- You will learn the essential ‘ingredients’ of a one to one therapy session and a public Gong Bath

 - We will explore the philosophy of gong playing.

 - Experience playing on high-quality gongs and bowls.

 - Group instruction and personal practice on these quality instruments.